 Legal residence in the Grand Duchy is governed by these two categories:

-Third countries are considered all non-EU countries, except for citizens of Liechtenstein, Switzerland, Norway, and Iceland.
+All non-EU countries, except for Liechtenstein, Switzerland, Norway, and Iceland are considered third-countries.

-Regardless of the period of stay, all EU citizens have the right to travel within the EU, and work and reside in any eurozone country.
+Regardless of the period of stay, all EU citizens have the right to travel within the EU, work and reside in any country of the Eurozone.
 The same applies to family members if they are EU citizens.

-In this case, you can stay in Luxembourg legally — for family reunification.
+In this case, you can stay in the country absolutely legally and apply for family reunification in Luxembourg.

 If a family member of the third-country citizen holds a valid residence permit issued by the authorities of Luxembourg or another EU Member State, no visa is required to enter Luxembourg.